-Just say make and watch the compiler fiddle away.
+Just say make and watch the compiler go to work.
+Don't become exasperated with the impossible amount of compile time needed for all the files which contain STL material.
+That is perfectly normal.
 With Linux, Solaris and Irix, some optimizations are supplied.
-Some parts of the code can cause a g++ to break, thus for the counters.cc module all optimization is turned off explicitly - it won't hurt that particular piece of code anyway.
+Some parts of the code can cause an older version of g++ to break, thus for the counters.cc module all optimization is turned low explicitly - it won't hurt that particular piece of code anyway.
 Other (few) pieces can safely be compiled with maximum optimization.
 Some compilers are notorious for breaking code with too high an optimization.

-Just a note, if you are using a Linux, BSD, or Solaris x86 on a Pentium II or above, and a g++ or egcs, the compiler option -mcpu=pentiumpro will really make things still a little faster.
+Just a note, if you are using a Linux, BSD, or Solaris x86 on a Pentium II or above, and a rather recent gnuish compiler, the compiler option -mcpu=pentiumpro will really make things still a little faster.
+You might also want to risk a sneak preview into some of my host specific configurations for special compiler tunings, e.g. origin is an Origin-200, blau is an UltraSPARC-2 and grafzahl a Pentium-II.